medusajs/medusa/docs/content/development/entities/migrations/create.md

 npx typeorm migration:generate -d datasource.js src/migrations/PostCreate
 ```

-Where `PostCreate` is just an example of the name of the migration to generate.
-The migration will then be generated at `src/migrations/<TIMESTAMP>-PostCreate.ts`.
-You can then continue to [step 2](#step-2-build-files) of this guide.
+This will generate the migration file in the path you specify, where `PostCreate` is just an example of the name of the migration to create.
+The migration file must be inside the `src/migrations` directory.
+When you run the build command, it will be transpiled into the `dist/migrations` directory.

+The `migrations run` command can only pick up migrations under the `dist/migrations` directory on a Medusa backend.
+This applies to migrations created in a Medusa backend, and not in a Medusa plugin.
+For plugins, check out the [Plugin's Structure section](../../plugins/create.mdx).

+You can now continue to [step 2](#step-2-build-files) of this guide.

 ### Option 2: Write Migration File